varya/varya.github.com/src/documents/posts/on-the-unicorn-law_en.html.md

 The more relevant thing would be to ask a random female about what they know.
 For example, something about their personal experience.
 However, I still do not suggest this, because questions like "What are the difficulties you faced as a female developer" are very often too personal to be answered on stage.
+I think that if not on stage but in a private conversation, I would not mind a question regarding my experience.

+If for some reason you would like a random female speaker to answer a gender-equality question publically, it might be a good idea to formulate it as much related to their work as you could.
+Something like "How to do solve diversity problem **in your company**?" would work better.

 So, the conclusion here is that the best way is not to have sexpectations (thanks my colleague Toni for the word) that female developers have knowledge in the diversity thing and even are interested in gender equality stuff.
 Ask them what